About our staff

 Senior Lecturer; Classics

-I grew up in Canada, in Quebec, just on the French side of the linguistic border between French and English Canada, and did my undergraduate studies at the University of Ottawa.
-After graduate school at the University of Toronto, I lived in Halifax, Nova Scotia, then Boston in the U.S.A., and in 2003 I came to the UK to do post-doctoral research at the University of Oxford.
-In 2005, I started at Edinburgh and since 2010 the family lives in Fife.
+I grew up in Québec, just on the French side of the border between French and English Canada.
+Up to and including my undergraduate years, all my studies were in French.
+My high school did not offer any classics courses, but I enrolled to study Classical archaeology at the University of Ottawa, where I soon switched to Greek and Latin.
+During graduate studies in Classics at the University of Toronto, I chose to specialise in ancient philosophy.
+After a one-year replacement post at UMass Boston in 2001/02, in 2003 I moved to the UK to do post-doctoral research at the University of Oxford.
+This in turn led to a post at the University of Edinburgh in 2005.

 - Language & Literature